Spend Intelligence: Spend Awareness Follow

 Users may want to examine spend across commodities and commodity managers to determine if there are positive or negative developments in their relative performance and what the underlying data indicates.

-At the bottom of the Spend Awareness interface is Prioritized Detail which allows you to see the most impactful changes identified to for confirmation or mitigation.
+At the bottom of the Spend Awareness interface is a Detail Table which allows you to see the most impactful changes identified for confirmation or mitigation.
 The interface requires minimal clicks and configuration to direct to your ideal perspective for contextual insights and underlying filtered details are always available at any point.

-- MPN Cost % Change = unit cost percent changes for a given part - increase (red) or decrease (green).
+MPN Cost % Change = unit cost percent changes for a given part - increase (red/orange) or decrease (green/blue).

 - When looking at comparative years, the MPN Cost % Change will be calculated by the following Formula: percentDifference(median({MPN Cost}),[{fiscal_date} ASC],-1,[MPN,{CPN Description},{CM/ODM},Manufacturer,Supplier,uom])